 - baking soda - gives this Christmas cookie cake a bit of lift!

 - m&ms - I like to add some holiday M&Ms to the top of the cake before baking, and also on top of the frosting after it's baked!
+And if you love M&Ms, you need to try my Chocolate Chip M&M Cookies!

 - frosting - you'll need a buttercream frosting to pipe on to decorate this cookie cake!
-I like to keep this recipe super easy, so I grabbed a Pillsbury filled pastry bag to make decorating the cookie cake as quick and simple as possible.
+I like to keep this recipe super easy, so I grabbed a Pillsbury filled pastry bag to make decorating this easy Christmas cookie cake as quick and simple as possible.
 You could also use a store-bought decorating icing!
 Or if you'd like to make a great buttercream frosting from scratch, check out my mini vanilla cake recipe!

 Equipment